 Determining which tasks to delegate can be a daunting prospect.
 It can feel faster and more efficient to do the work yourself than to decide who should be given which assignment.

 Consider implementing the “Three Buckets” approach to your work.
 For a full week, write down every task you do each day, regardless of how small or unimportant it may seem.
 At the end of the week, assign each task a number using the following system: 1 = tasks I am doing that do not need to be done at all; 2 = tasks I am doing that could be done by someone else; 3 = tasks I am doing that can only be done by me.
 Be honest with these ratings and remember that some tasks in category 3 may be good candidates for direct reports to complete once they have gained some experience and guidance.
 Over time, you will be able to recognize which tasks are better done by you and which tasks are better done by others.

 The key to getting comfortable with delegating some of your work to your subordinates is ensuring they have the skills and resources to complete the work effectively and efficiently.
-Begin by giving an employee a small part of an ongoing project.
+For instance, begin by giving an employee a small part of an ongoing project.
 When delegating this new task, be sure to provide clear expectations about their performance, check-in with the employee often, and ensure there is time for providing feedback.
 This may begin as a slow process, but it will help your employees learn new skills and become quicker in their work in the future.
-Show confidence in your employees, treat failure as an opportunity to learn, and recognize that learning takes time but is often worth the investment.
+Finally, show confidence in your employees, treat failure as an opportunity to learn, and recognize that learning takes time but is often worth the investment.

 Start Doing These 3 Things Now to Improve Your Delegation Skills

 The following steps can help you develop your ability to delegate: